Age in French: Basic Rules for a Tricky Topic (With Audio)

 Note that with adjectives, unlike with ages, we use the verb être (to be) rather than avoir (to have), just like in English:

-You have to use the masculine vieux to describe a man, and the feminine vieille to describe a woman.
+You can use the masculine vieux to describe a man, and the feminine vieille to describe a woman.
 However, with masculine nouns that begin with a vowel sound, like homme (man), you’ll have to change vieux to vieil.

 une vieille dame — an old woman